 Georgia Institute of Technology's School of Building Construction offers a related degrees at the undergraduate, graduate and post-graduate levels.

-The bachelor’s program offers a solid foundation in construction management, design, materials and methods, safety, and sustainability.
+The bachelor's degree has a strong foundation in management, and teaches design, materials testing, safety, and sustainability.
 The program combines classroom instruction with hands-on learning experiences, such as site visits, internships, and project-based coursework.

-The master’s program covers topics, including project management, sustainability, real estate development, and facility management.
+The master's program covers management, sustainability, real estate development, and facility management, among other subjects.
 Graduates are prepared for leadership roles in the industry, including managing large-scale projects, developing and implementing sustainable practices, and managing facility operations.

 With a focus on the development and application of innovative management practices, the research-based doctoral program prepares graduates for careers in academia or industry research.
-Graduates are prepared to make significant contributions to the field of construction management through research, teaching, and consulting.
+Graduates are prepared to make significant contributions to the field through research, teaching, and consulting.

 University of Illinois Urbana-Champaign

-The University of Illinois at Urbana-Champaign (UIUC) offers a Master of Science in Civil Engineering with a focus on Construction Management that emphasizes project management, methods and materials, cost estimating, scheduling, and risk management.
+The University of Illinois at Urbana-Champaign (UIUC) offers a Master of Science in Civil Engineering with a focus on Construction Management that emphasizes project management, methods and materials, scheduling, and risk management.

 Offered through UIUC's Department of Civil and Environmental Engineering, the program provides students with a solid foundation in engineering and management principles, and hands-on learning experiences.